scipy-conference/scipy_proceedings/papers/funix/main.md

 ## Acknowledgments

 Funix is not the first to exploit variable types for automatical UI generation.
 [Python Fire by Google](https://github.com/google/python-fire) is a Python library that automatically generates command line interfaces (CLIs) from the signatures of Python functions.
 Funix extends the idea from CLI to GUIs. `interact` in [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/examples/Using%20Interact.html) infers types from default values of keyword arguments and picks widgets accordingly.
 But it only supports five types/widgets (`bool`, `str`, `int`, `float`, and Dropdown menus) and is not easy to expand the support.
-Funix supports a lot more types out of the box, requires no modification to the code (vs. calling `ipywidgets.interact`), and exposes the entire frontend ecosystem to users.
+We'd like to thank the developers of these projects for their inspiration.